 Neos will usually thrive when provided with the same kind of care most other dogs receive, however, because of their immense size, you will need to do a few things differently.
 We’ll discuss their care requirements in greater detail below, including information about their dietary, exercise, training and grooming needs.

 Because they reach such large sizes, this breed will have different food requirements than most smaller breeds do.
 They still require a food that meets or exceeds the AAFCO guidelines, but they also require a food that specifically addresses the nutritional needs of large breeds.

 We discuss a few of the best large-breed dog foods here, which should help you narrow down your focus.
-It’s also wise to look for a food that is fortified with joint-supporting supplements, such as omega-3 fatty acids, chondroitin and glucosamine.
-If you are unable to find a food you like that contains these supplements, you may want to pick up a standalone supplement to help protect your Neapolitan mastiff’s joints.
+It’s also wise to look for a food that is fortified with joint-supporting supplements, such as omega-3 fatty acids, chondroitin, and glucosamine.
+If you are unable to find a food you like that contains these supplements, you may want to pick up a standalone fish oil supplement to help protect your Neapolitan mastiff’s joints.

 Mastiffs are also susceptible to weight gain and obesity.
 Given their predisposition to joint problems and their already-large size, this must be avoided at all costs.
 Be sure to work closely with your vet to monitor your pet’s body weight and make adjustments to his diet as necessary to keep him within the recommended range.